 Curious about Filipinx & Filipinx-American activism & academic work?
 See our ever-expanding network on Twitter starting with this thread.

-If you are an individual seeking advice on applying to graduate school or fellowships, please do not hesitate to send me an email.
+If you are an individual seeking advice on applying to graduate school, please do not hesitate to send me an email.
 I do not have all the answers, but I am open to providing mentorship or guidance in any way that I can.

 For more about our Ph.D. program at UC Irvine, please watch our department video.